The Best Cheap Web Hosting Companies

 - GitHub Pages: GitHub technically isn’t a web host, but if all you need is a basic landing page for your resume and contact information, it can get the job done.
 The service is actually a repository for open-source project code, but the GitHub Pages feature allows anyone to publish basic HTML pages for free.
 Unfortunately, it’s going to be very DIY: You’ll need to design your own web page, manually upload it, and configure the repository to serve the HTML files as a public page.
 If you know what you’re doing, it’s a useful resource, but it’s not a good option for the uninitiated.

 - Wix, Weebly, and SquareSpace — The easiest way to build a free web presence is actually to avoid traditional web hosts altogether and use a site builder.
 These are services that not only provide web hosting, but also help you build beautiful, robust websites in mere minutes.
 All three of the top site builders — Wix, Weebly, and Squarespace — offer freemium options.
 They’re not perfect, but if you’re feeling overwhelmed by the prospect of managing your own web space, they’re a good option.
-Check out our website builder review to see if they’re right for you.

 Did You Know?